gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 ## Sign in

 Depending on how your AWS accounts are configured, you _may_ sign in using single sign-on (SSO) via your employer's identity provider.
 Or be using AWS's own [IAM Identity Center](https://aws.amazon.com/iam/identity-center/).
+AWS has recently added IAM Identity Center (replacing AWS Single Sign-On) to let you control access to all AWS accounts within your AWS Organization, in addition to external SAML-enabled applications.
+You can connect it to on-premises Active Directory (AD) or provision identities from your existing identity provider.
+For _this_ example we only need to access _one_ AWS account, have no need to access other applications, and have no identity provider to connect to.
+So we won't use it here.

 For the purpose of this guide we'll assume you are using the standard sign-in page (using an email and password to authenticate yourself).
 So visit `https://NUMBER.signin.aws.amazon.com/console`, replacing `NUMBER` with that 12-digit AWS account number noted above.